toggledbits/PluginTools/README.md

 If you don't own an Internet domain name, you can make a namespace by using your Vera Community username with "-vera" appended, for example "johndoe-vera".
 The namespace doesn't need to actually exist as an object or entity somewhere on the internet, it's just a string that attempts to be unique enough that we don't have collisions between plugin developers.
 This approach, or an actual domain name you own, is sufficient for that purpose.

-**What you must not do** is re-use "micasaverde-com" or "upnp-org", or the namespace belonging to another developer whose code you might be borrowing (famously, "futzle-com" has been widely abused by people who used @futzle's plugins as a starting point for their own.
+**What you must not do** is re-use "micasaverde-com" or "upnp-org", or the namespace belonging to another developer whose code you might be borrowing (famously, "futzle-com" has been widely abused by people who used @futzle's plugins as a starting point for their own).
 Using any namespace you don't control is a bad idea if only because it opens the risk of a collision in names with other people's work.
 Don't do it, please.
 Be a good developer-citizen.

 ### Step Three: Rename Files